Picaditas

 Ingredients needed

 • Masa harina.
-Known as dried corn dough, this is a classic Mexican ingredient that’s needed to make authentic sopes.
-Be sure to look for corn flour labeled as “masa harina” as opposed to cornmeal, as the flavor and texture are very different.
+Known as dried corn dough, this is a classic Mexican ingredient needed to make sopes.
+Be sure to look for corn flour labeled as “masa harina” and NOT cornmeal, as the flavor and texture are very different.

-For the toppings, prepare some refried beans, shredded lettuce, salsa, protein of your choice, sliced avocado, grated cheese, and lime crema.
+• Toppings.
+This time around, I used refried beans, shredded lettuce, salsa, sliced avocado, cheese, and lime crema.
+I’ll add some favorites below!

 How to make picaditas